Gen-lang/Gen/README.md

 **WARNING!!
 THIS LANGUAGE IS IN DEVELOPMENT.
 ANYTHING CAN CHANGE AT ANY MOMENT.**

-Gen is a dynamic, interpreted, procedural programming language.
+Gen is an easy-to-learn, dynamic, interpreted, procedural programming language.

 See the [documentation](https://github.com/Gen-lang/Gen/tree/master/doc/doc_en.md)<br>
 日本語は[こっち](https://github.com/Gen-lang/Gen/tree/master/doc/doc_jp.md)です。